 How CloudHealth Helps

-CloudHealth gives customers all the tools they need to choose the right Savings Plan, track and analyze Savings Plan benefits, identify Savings Plan waste, and amortize Savings Plan purchases.
+CloudHealth gives customers all the tools they need to choose the right Savings Plan, purchase Savings Plans directly withing the Platform, track and analyze Savings Plan benefits, identify Savings Plan waste, and amortize Savings Plan purchases.

 1. Preparing for a Savings Plan purchase